hughdtt/written-words/content/post/soaring-chapter-3/index.md

 "Well, it's not something I'd endorse.
 But since all this is purely theoretical, here's what you could do," she continued.

 "Stealing someone's private key is tantamount to stealing their most personal, closely guarded secret.
 It's typically kept in a secure, frequently encrypted, locale on their device or on a fortified server.
-Therefore, to steal it, one would typically have to rely on illicit methods.", she finished explaining.
+Therefore, to steal it, one would typically have to rely on illicit methods." she finished explaining.

 "Malware?
-Ouroboros, you know that's outside my area of expertise.", I complained.
+Ouroboros, you know that's outside my area of expertise."
+I complained.

 "It needn't be software.
-Besides, I seriously doubt we could come up with a malicious program sophisticated enough to infiltrate Olympus systems.", she jokingly reasoned.
+Besides, I seriously doubt we could come up with a malicious program sophisticated enough to infiltrate Olympus systems." she jokingly reasoned.

 "We?"
 I interjected smugly.

-"Ahem, *you*.", she backtracked.
+"Ahem, *you*." she backtracked.

 "Still, I'm just saying, cyber security wasn't at the top of my grade list," I pointed out.

-"Think simpler, kiddo," she suggested and then went on to provide an alternative strategy that seemed surprisingly viable.
+"Think simpler, kiddo," she remarked before going on to provide an alternative strategy that seemed surprisingly viable.

-It was risky, of course, but crazy enough it might just work.
+It was risky, of course, but simple enough it might just work.
 Given my dire straits, it was the best shot I had. *Heck*, it was the only shot I had.

 I surveyed the notes before me, feeling a resurgence of resolve.
-I was going to pull this off, with a bit of assistance from Ouroboros and a good measure of luck.
+I was going to pull this off, with a bit of assistance from Ouroboros and a measure of good luck.

-MINOS was just a keystroke away.
+With this, MINOS was just a keystroke away.